 - Going Live in Production

-The CVP Patient Eligibility Screening provides guidance on how the clinic should be mapping the vaccine funding program eligibility and funding source for the vaccine in your EHR.
+The CVP Patient Eligibility Screening provides guidance on how the clinic should map the vaccine funding program eligibility and funding source for the vaccines in your EHR.

 Bi-directional Exchange: Query and Response documentation

 The CT WiZ Query and Response Technical Specs provide guidance on how to establish a bi-directional interface with CT WiZ using QBP and RSP.

 The National HL7 2.5.1 Immunization Messaging Release 1.5 defines what fields and segments the Immunization Information System will and will not accept in an HL7 message.